 BBB National Programs Watchdogs Find Certain Horizon Brands Ai Baby Monitor Claims And Privacy Practices Supported Recommends Certain Claims Be Modified

-New York, NY – December 22, 2025 – In a joint inquiry, BBB National Programs' National Advertising Division and Children's Advertising Review Unit found that ADC Solutions USA, LLC d/b/a Horizon Brands, LLC supported certain claims for its Tiny Traveler Ai Classic Baby Monitor but recommended that other claims be modified or discontinued.
+New York, NY, Dec.
+22, 2025 (GLOBE NEWSWIRE) -- In a joint inquiry, BBB National Programs' National Advertising Division and Children's Advertising Review Unit found that ADC Solutions USA, LLC d/b/a Horizon Brands, LLC supported certain claims for its Tiny Traveler Ai Classic Baby Monitor but recommended that other claims be modified or discontinued.
 In addition, CARU concluded that the product does not violate CARU's Privacy Guidelines and that COPPA was not triggered.

 Horizon Brands sells the Tiny Traveler Ai Classic Baby Monitor, a smart baby monitor that contains two primary parts: a camera, containing an AI Chip produced by a third-party, Kneron, and a monitor, containing a removable SD storage card.